sinkaszab/fieldv8n/README.md

 - You can use an input field without a form tag and still create meaningful functionality.
 - A form's role is to send data on user inducted submission as defined by its `method` and `action` attributes.
-- The form shouldn't care how to validate a field.
+- The form shouldn't care how to validate a field, only check if all fields report a valid state on send trial.
-- An input field should tell the form if it can send the data.
+- A field should tell the form its state of validity and not care about form actions.
-- An input field shouldn't care when the data is sent.
-Only tell what is the status of the data to be sent.

 ### Goal